dnlggr/fokus/README.md

 # Fokus

-Simple window switcher for macOS.
+A simple window switcher for tiled windows in macOS.

 ## Installation